MastrMatt/youtubeNLP/README.md

 ## Usage

 Upon accessing the application, users will see a form where they can enter a YouTube video URL.
 After submitting the form, the application will display the sentiment analysis results, including charts showing the distribution of sentiments across the selected video's comments.
+NOTE: the amount of comments fetched for each year/month pair is not constant, there may be some months with more comments retrieved than others.

 ## Future Considerations

 1. Incorporate the likes of each comment into the overall sentiment analysis

 2. Provide a graphical interface to view the maximum and minimum comments

+3. Implement batch processing for the Hugging face analysis to attempt to speed up

 ## Author
 Matthew Neba / [@MastrMatt](https://github.com/MastrMatt)